Jim Rome: Broadcasting career

 Rome started his radio career at college radio station KCSB-FM while at UCSB, where he was sports director for one quarter, and at news station KTMS, also in Santa Barbara, where he began as a traffic reporter and became a sports talk host in summer 1987.
 At the end of 1990, he moved to XTRA Sports 690 in San Diego, where he began what is known as The Jim Rome Show, or "The Jungle".
-A loop of the instrumental intro of Iggy Pop's song "Lust for Life" and the instrumental intro of Guns N' Roses' song "Welcome to the Jungle" are the show's signature music and have been since 1990.
+The show was nationally syndicated in 1996.